How Can Organizations Automate Access to Information Outside the Internet?

 Deploy a Customized UC System to Suit Your Needs

-The XMedius XM Connect solution brings powerful IVR, Notifications, and speech-enabled Automated Attendants to your existing IT infrastructure.
+The XMedius CX-E solution brings powerful IVR, Notifications, and speech-enabled Automated Attendants to your existing IT infrastructure.
 This allows your organization to revolutionize the way you send and receive information over the phone without a rip & replace of past investments.

-Because of XM Connect’s modular design, your organization can choose to purchase and install the functionality that you need.
+Because of CX-E’s modular design, your organization can choose to purchase and install the functionality that you need.
 Learn more about what it can do for you.